You look at the world and you think you already know how this is going to end.

 Let me tell you right now, you don’t.

-But, I feel it too.
-I too have days where I find it hard to keep going.
+And I get it.
+I feel it too.
+I also have days where I find it hard to keep going.

 The missing image.

-In order to understand this, I have to guide you through it, one step at a time.
+In order to understand this, I have to guide you through it, one step at a time and

 An axis where one end is more preferable than the other.